 - Buying gas

-5. Your payment information was incorrect
+5. Your payment information is incorrect

-What happened: If you’re shopping online, one wrong number in your credit card number or CVV security code will prompt the card to decline at checkout.
+What happened: If you're shopping online, one wrong digit in your credit card number or CVV will cause the card to decline at checkout.
 Since the billing address must match what the credit card company has on file, a mistake in your address can also result in a decline.
-If you’re shopping in person, your credit card might decline if you input the wrong PIN.

 6. You missed a payment